d12frosted/elpa-mirror/gnu/denote-readme.txt

   entries from the past year to reflect on your experiences, evolution as a person, and the like.

+  The commands `denote-link-add-links', `denote-link-dired-marked-notes' are suited for this task.

+  [Insert links matching a regexp].

+  [Insert links from marked files in Dired].

-  The command `denote-link-add-links', which we covered extensively in the previous section, is suited for this task ([Linking notes]).
-You will create your metanote the way you use Denote ordinarily (metanotes may have the `metanote' keyword), write an introduction or however you want to go about it, invoke `denote-link-add-links' to cite the notes that match the given regexp, and continue writing.
+  You will create your metanote the way you use Denote ordinarily (metanotes may have the `metanote' keyword, among others), write an introduction or however you want to go about it, invoke the command which inserts multiple links at once (see the above-cited nodes), and continue writing.

   Metanotes can serve as entry points to groupings of individual notes.
   They are not the same as a filtered list of files, i.e. what you would